SAP-samples/cloud-btp-cli-api-codejam/exercises/08-guids-and-resource-creation/README.md

 There's quite a bit that can be specified; let's keep things as simple as possible and specify the minimum.
 One thing you're going to need to specify is a subdomain; for the sake of this hands-on workshop, use your global account display name as part of the subdomain value.
 You can retrieve the global account display name with `btp --format json get accounts/global-account | jq -r .displayName` - this will be incorporated into the `create` command below.

-👉 First, pick a region available to you that supports CF and save that as a variable:
+👉 First, pick a region available to you that supports CF and save that as a variable; the example here is setting it to `eu10` but you may need to specify a different value:

 ```bash
 region=eu10